-- BetOnline has reduced the NFL OROY odds on Oakland Raiders running back Josh Jacobs to +200
+- The NFL OROY odds for Oakland Raiders running back Josh Jacobs have improved to +200

 - Jacobs was listed as high as +1500 following Week 4 of the NFL season